-§ 20.3 is amended to add the following sentence at the end of the paragraph: “A Party’s obligation in respect of the Election Sheet under this § 20 (Confidentiality) shall expire three (3) years after the expiration of such Election Sheet”.
+§ 20.3 is amended to add the following sentence at the end of the paragraph: “A Party’s obligation in respect of the Election Sheet under this § 20 (Confidentiality) shall expire two (2) years after the expiration of such Election Sheet”.

+AOTES: We don’t have any deviation from the EFET standard so fare that why we would offer 2 years as compromise.
+We consider 3 years as too long.

 §21 Representations and Warranties